 This makes sense to me.
 The Matriarch bears much of the Queenly qualities, still shaping and nurturing her family and community, while the Priestess and Sorceress are channels of Spirit.
 Their solo journey takes them through the deserts or to the mountain tops, they walk in the dark places, carefully listening, stirring past experience with divine truth, distilling the message that will be shared as Crone wisdom.

 I’m going to go out on a limb and say that true croning has almost nothing to do with natural age progression.
-True croning is an emergence from the depths of our midlife reckoning and the integration of our shadow and light, a beautiful blend allowing for all the gray areas.
+True croning is an emergence from the depths of our self reckoning and the integration of our shadow and light, a beautiful blend allowing for all the tones.
 Where once we thought we knew everything, Crone shows us how narrow our vision has been.

 The particular Crone energy I’m feeling is one of understanding, compassion, and acceptance that there are many paths to the same end.
-Between right and wrong action is a wide, gray chasm of potential to cause harm.
+Between right and wrong action is a wide, gray chasm of potential for harm.
 I want to choose the way of least harm to myself—this precious, mortal vessel deserves at least as much love and care as I have given to others throughout my life.